Universality for the directed configuration model: metric space convergence of the strongly connected components at criticality: Convergence of the out-forest

 \section{Convergence of the out-forest}

-In this section, we will show that the \L ukasiewicz path and height process corresponding to the forest $\hat{F}_n(m_n)$ converge under rescaling, for $m_n=O(n^{2/3})$.
-The main result of this section is as follows.
+Fix $T>0$.
+In this section we will show that the \L ukasiewicz path and height process corresponding to the out-forest converge under rescaling up to time $\lfloor T n^{2/3}\rfloor$.
+Note that the out-forest will contain at least $n$ vertices, so for $n$ large enough, $\lfloor T n^{2/3}\rfloor\leq n$ and the encoding processes are well-defined up to time $\lfloor T n^{2/3}\rfloor$.